 We speak today about a crisis in contemporary social movements.
 This crisis has been produced in part by our failure to develop a meaningful and collective historical consciousness.
-Such a consciousness would entail recognition that our victories attained by freedom movements are never etched in stone.
-What we often perceive under one set of historical conditions as glorious triumphs of mass struggle can later ricochet against us if we do not continually reconfigure the terms and transform the terrain of our struggle.
+Such a consciousness would entail recognition of our victories attained by freedom movements are never etched in stone.
+What we often perceive under historical conditions as glorious triumphs of mass struggle can later ricochet against us if we do not continually reconfigure the terms and transform the terrain of our struggle.
 The struggle must go on.
-Transformed circumstances require new theories and practices.
+Transformed environments require new theories and practices.

-Impossibility to change neoliberal systems which shape and oppress everyday life on all social levels, as well as the simultaneous and paradoxical act of reproducing and resisting dominant social structures (a side effect of contemporary emancipatory politics), put us in the position to rethink what the politics of liberation or its revolutionary practices of today are.
+Impossibility to change neoliberal systems which shape and oppress everyday life on all social levels, as well as the simultaneous and paradoxical act of playing and resisting dominant social structures, put us in the position to rethink what the politics of liberation or its revolutionary practices of today .
 The attribute "revolutionary," means that those practices are politically engaged and socially transformative in a very concrete context.
 The fact is that all social revolutions have emerged outside of dominant ideological, economical, and political structures in order to cope with the unbearable conditions of common life in certain times.
 Each of them generated a new social order grounded in the radical imagination of everyday life.
 In other words,social revolutions always fought for freedom, social justice and new liberating legality through "illegal" means.
-But what happens when all those facts become romanticized versions of possible futures and when the freedom is (ab)used as a key concept of neoliberal society?
+But what happens when all those facts become romanticized versions of futures and when the freedom is used as a key concept of neoliberal society?